-Clay Stabilizer is a clay stabilizer to reduce clay swelling.
-It function through ion exchange, where the clay stabilizer provides a cation to replace the native, solubilized clay cation such as sodium.
-Potassium chloride is often used at high levels (2–4%) and requires handling at the site of use to prepare a solution.
-In addition, potassium chloride can be incompatible with other materials, negatively impacting other aspects of fracturing fluids such as gelation.
-Choline chloride (65-75%) offer an attractive alternative.
+Clay Stabilizers are used to reduce clay swelling and migration.
+During fracturing, the fracturing process can cause clay particles to break up.
+When exposed to the ions in water these particles can swell and block pores.
+Clay Stabilizers function through ion exchange, where the clay stabilizer provides a cation to replace the native, solubilized clay cation such as sodium.
+Potassium chloride is often used at high levels (2–4%) as a clay control agent but requires handling at the site of use to prepare a solution.
+Choline chloride (65-75%) is an attractive alternative due to low cost and ease of handling.
 It serves as an effective temporary clay stabilizer.